-- (a) The carrying amount of cash and cash equivalents, trade receivables (including related parties), other receivable, short-term borrowings, trade payables (including related parties) and other payables approximate their fair value due to their short maturities. - (b) For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities and bonds) at the reporting date. - (c) The fair value of derivative financial instrument is based on market quotations.
+- (a) The carrying amount of cash and cash equivalents, trade receivables (including related parties), other receivables, short-term borrowings, trade payables (including related parties) and other payables approximate their fair value due to their short maturities. - (b) For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities and bonds) at the reporting date. - (c) The fair value of derivative financial instrument is based on market quotations.
 For unquoted derivatives that are not options, the fair value is determined based on discounted cash flow analysis using interest rate yield curve for the contract period.
-Fair value of option-based derivative financial instruments is obtained using the option pricing model. - (d) The fair value of other financial assets and liabilities is determined using discounted cash flow analysis; the interest rate and discount rate are selected with reference to those of similar financial instruments.
+Fair value of option-based derivative financial instruments is obtained using the option pricing model. - (d) The fair value of other financial assets and liabilities is determined using discounted cash flow analysis; the interest rate and discount rate are selected with reference to those of similar financial instruments. - b.
+Fair value of financial instruments measured at amortized cost